muratk5n/thirdwave/en/README.md

 to whom, where.
 Yet GDT fails in these tasks at times that are laughable to a human...
 I look at the doc it clearly say attack was in Libya.
 GDT assigns N. Syria.
-Attacker is IS, it says AFG, as in gov. You know the shit is SOTA.
+Attacker is IS, it says AFG, as in gov. You know the shit is state-of-the-art.
 It's Google!
 Their *main job* is NLP.
 Yet SOTA aint good enough.

 ---